Champa–Đại Việt War (1367–1390): Fourth sack of Hanoi in 1383

-In summer of that year, Chế Bồng Nga launched a new northward offensive.
-Advised by general La Khai, this time he chose the western route through mountains of eastern Laos and Thanh Hoá, bypassing Hồ Quý Ly's army.
+That summer, Chế Bồng Nga launched a new northward offensive.
+With general La Khai's advice, he traveled the western route through mountains of eastern Laos and Thanh Hoá, bypassing Hồ Quý Ly's army.
 The Cham army approached Sơn Tây, west of the Viet capital Hanoi.
-Trần Nghệ Tông sent a general who tried to hold off the Cham advance, but was defeated.
-Road to Hanoi laid open.
-Nghệ Tông fled to the north of the Red River and sought asylum at Bao Hoa Palace, while Chế Bồng Nga's soldiers once again ransacked Đại Việt's capital, occupying it for six months before their departure.
+Trần Nghệ Tông sent a general who tried to hold off the Cham advance, but he was defeated, which left the road to Hanoi wide open.
+Nghệ Tông fled to the north of the Red River and sought asylum at Bao Hoa Palace, while Chế Bồng Nga's soldiers once again ransacked the capital, occupying it for six months before departing.